vvasabi/btn710-a2/site/content.md

 This document covers the vulnerability known as **Cross-Site Request Forgery** or CSRF.
 Other names for this type of attack are **one-click attack** and **session riding**.
 The goal of the attack is to trick the victim into performing an action that will covertly run malicious code that performs unwanted actions on another website on which the victim holds an active user-session.
 Examples of attacks range from making malicious forum posts on a user’s personal blog or forum to causing the user to make unwanted online money transfers through their active online banking session.

-## Prerequisites for Attack
+## Prerequisites for a Successful Attack

+To perform a successful attack a user must in some way initiate the attack, such as requesting a web page, clicking a link or hovering their mouse over an area, while having an active session open with the website that the attack is targeting.
+These attacks often target high traffic websites whose users tend to leave themselves logged in either indefinitely or for prolonged periods of time, since this user behaviour results in a much higher volume of successful attacks.

+One other requirement of an attack to be successful is that the user must access the attacking code using the same browser which holds their active session with the target website.
+This is because the attack relies on the cookie the browser generates for an active user session with the target website, which holds the session data.
+This cookie is only accessible by the same browser that generated it so the attack must be initiated from the same browser to take advantage of the user session that the specific browser has made with the target website.

+## How does the attack work?

 Many web applications nowadays use cookies to store user sessions, so web applications can be used without users constantly having to log in.
 CSRF attack exploits this feature and uses active login sessions of victims to attack web applications.
 As Figure 1 shows, cookies created by web applications are often stored by browsers for a certain amount of time, which can range from hours to months.
 During the active session, if users visit any malicious site, the CSRF attack code would, without victims’ consent or notice, submit HTTP requests to target web applications and modify data stored.
-In essence, CSRF vulnerability allows attacker to create a malicious website that forges web requests to attack another website, hence the name—Cross Site Request Forgery.
+In essence, CSRF vulnerability allows attackers to create a malicious website that forges web requests to attack another website, hence the name—Cross Site Request Forgery.

 ![CSRF Attack](images/attack.jpg) Figure 1: How CSRF Works